diofant/diofant/docs/release/notes-0.12.rst

 * :sympyissue:`19076` modular exponentiation of poly
 * :sympyissue:`19670` Poly(E**100000000) is slow to create
 * :sympyissue:`19755` poly gives coercion error when integers and rationals are mixed
+* :sympyissue:`19760` minimal_polynomial using Groebner basis can give wrong result